 Lightly sprinkle some baby powder in the insides of your shoes and rub into your feet, every morning.
 The powder will absorb any sweat during the day – keeping your feet fresh and your shoes tip-top.

-Refresh your sheets
+Refresh your sheets with baby powder

 Most of us sweat whilst we sleep and, needless to say, more so during these balmy Summer nights.
 You may be inclined to wash your sheets more frequently but keep costs down by reaching for the baby powder instead.